 " We created a community for a week - ate, camped, shared skills, cooked, cleaned together, shared our hearts...
 I slept to the sound of rushing water all night, bathed in the river each morning and wove baskets by the fire by day, chatting with lovely folk.
 This is real life."

-The Firemaker Primitive Skills Society exists to learn, practice and share ancient skills and technology, the philosophy of honoring and respecting all existence, and acknowledging our place in the circle of life.
+Now in its 19th year, the Firemaker Primitive Skills Society exists to learn, practice and share ancient skills and technology, the philosophy of honoring and respecting all existence, and acknowledging our place in the circle of life.
 Our ancestors knew how to live well without modern tools and materials.
 These ways are not yet lost.

 In addition to rekindling the old ways, we embrace new approaches to living close to the earth which are in harmony with the old ways.
 At our gatherings, we invite instructors to share their skills and love for low-tech or no-tech ways of living and enjoying the outdoors.